scotws/TaliForth/docs/stack.md

 _Snapshot of the Data Stack with one entry as Top of the Stack (TOS).
 The DSP has been increased by one and the value written._

-Note that the system (65c02) stack - useds as the Return Stack (RS) by Tali - pushes the MSB on first and then the LSB (preserving little endian), so the basic structure is the same for both stacks.
+Note that the system (65c02) stack - used as the Return Stack (RS) by Tali - pushes the MSB on first and then the LSB (preserving little endian), so the basic structure is the same for both stacks.

-This structure puts the second entry on the stack ("next on stack", NOS) at `02,X` and the third entry ("third on stack", 3OS) at `04,X`.
+Because of this stack design, the second entry ("next on stack", NOS) starts at `02,X` and the third entry ("third on stack", 3OS) at `04,X`.

 **Double cell values:** The double cell is stored on top of the single cell.